It’s one of the oldest cars in an old line-up, but the Mitsubishi Pajero’s luck has finally run out.

-However, while a plan for a new Pajero to partner with Nissan's similarly laid-out Patrol was mooted as far back as 2016, it has evaporated in the face of softening sales for both the brands and large 4x4s in general, as safety and emissions regulations become more onerous.
+While a plan for a new Pajero to partner with Nissan's similarly laid-out Patrol was mooted as far back as 2016, it has evaporated in the face of softening sales for both the brands and large 4x4s in general, as safety and emissions regulations become more onerous.

-The Pajero’s current platform doesn’t support the addition of items like AEB and adaptive cruise control, for example, while mild hybrid systems – like in the brand’s Outlander PHEV – also need to be factored into future platform plans.
+The Pajero’s current platform, for example, doesn’t support the addition of items like AEB and adaptive cruise control, for example, while mild hybrid systems – like in the brand’s Outlander PHEV – also need to be factored into future platform plans.